 Glass hummingbird feeders are generally easy to clean and very durable.
 Plastic hummingbird feeders are subject to warping or cracking over time but are comparatively inexpensive.
 Both are acceptable to hummingbirds.

-Hummingbirds are highly-attracted to the colors red and yellow.
-Either, or both colors are good choices for hummingbird feeders.
+Hummingbirds are highly attracted to red and yellow.
+Either or both colors are good choices for hummingbird feeders.